FzS92/FS_chatbot_rag/README.md

 1. **User Query**: Receive and process the user's financial question.
 2. **Summarization**: Summerize lengthy user prompts for an enhanced online search experience.
-3. **Google Search**: Perform an online search to extract the top 3 results from Google.
+3. **Google Search**: Perform a Google search to extract the top 3 results within a specific time frame.
 4. **Web Scraping**: Utilize Selenium to extract text content from the searched websites (Chrome installation required).
 5. **Text Refinement**: Eliminate short paragraphs, duplicates, and unnecessary new lines to ensure superior information quality from web scraping.
 6. **Semantic Search**: Employ the robust *"all-mpnet-base-v2"* model for encoding the user query and online sources, enhancing semantic search capabilities.